Top 10 Marketing Surveys and Marketing Survey Questions

 8. Brand Awareness Surveys

 Brand awareness surveys are surprisingly far down the list, ranking 8th and totaling 3% of all surveys.
-It could be because even though marketers realize it’s important to measure brand awareness, few of them know how to do it.
+One of the reasons could be that even though marketers realize it’s important to measure brand awareness, few of them know how to do it.

 Examples of marketing survey questions for a brand awareness survey: